Liberty Global Ltd Class C research snapshot

 LBTYK AI Stock Forecast Scenarios

 The LBTYK AI stock forecast should be read as scenario math, not a promise.
-Using a July 10, 2026 close near $10.27, a book value per share of roughly $18, and a three-year framework, the tested range spans a bearish $5 area, a base $10 area, and a bullish $18 area.
-These ranges depend critically on European telecom market conditions, Liberty Global capital allocation, and potential M&A catalysts.
+Using an August 3, 2026 price near $10.44, a book value per share near $37.74, and a three-year framework centered on the planned 2027 Ziggo Group listing, the tested range spans a bearish $6 to $9 area, a base $10 to $13 area, and a bullish $15 to $20 area.
+These ranges depend on the Ziggo Group spin-off terms and timing, European telecom competition, capital allocation, and whether the holding discount narrows.

 Bullish case